 The emergence and subsequent spread of COVID-19 has forced everyone to take action to control the spread of the coronavirus.

 Following the introduction and distribution of COVID-19 vaccines and declines in COVID-19 cases in the spring of 2021, the CDC and local authorities have updated guidance allowing for larger gatherings.
-Riverside has begun planning for regathering for worship services.
+Riverside has begun live services with adjustments to keep worshippers safe and healthy.

 Online Worship and Community Services

 We offer online Sunday services hosted by Rev. Nick.
 Sunday services include a video of our Sunday morning service as well as the bulletin posted for you to follow along at home.
 Visit the online services page for additional information on how to join these services and to view past Sunday services.